apple1417/bl-sdk-mods/UserFeedback/Readme.md

 ## Changelog

+### User Feedback v1.4
+Removed the `unsafe_hash = True` tag from `OptionsBoxButton`.
+This is a breaking change, but putting these objects in a dict was very precarious to begin with.

 ### User Feedback v1.3
-Added an entry in the Mods list, so that users their version and verify that it's loaded.
+Added an entry in the Mods list, so that users can see their version and verify that it's loaded.
 Added `ReorderBox`, a subclass of `OptionBox` designed around reordering it's buttons.

 ##### OptionBox